StudioEtrange/tango/variables.md

 * Each declared path variable are turned into absolute path at runtime following these path evaluation rules
     * if variable path is an absolute path, then this absoluted path is used as is
     * if variable path is a relative path, it will be relative to its parent path.
-If parent is unknown, `$TANGO_APP_WORK_ROOT` is used as default parent path
+If parent is unknown, `$TANGO_CTX_WORK_ROOT` is used as default parent path
     * if variable path have an unknow parenthave an empty value,  its value will be the lower cased name of <variable_name> (`foo_path` for `FOO_PATH`)